 Mowing Polish style at Kosciuszko Mound

 Although we gained entry through the front of the Blessed Bronislawa Chapel we were too late to have a look inside the chapel itself so we made our way through to start the climb!
 We were all really excited to get to the top to get the views that were promising to be fantastic when I spotted 2 men mowing the mound.
 This was amazing to watch…seriously.
 How many people would actually say they stopped to watch people mow the lawn?
 Well, I did for a good 10 minutes!
-It was completely mad how they did it and I was thinking to myself the entire time there is no way they would allow this in Australia!
+It was completely mad how they did it and I was thinking to myself the entire time there is no way they would allow this in Australia!, only in Poland

-The two men had a lawn mower attached to a rope.
+The two men had a lawnmower attached to a rope.
 One man stood up on the higher level of the mound while the other one was on the lower.
-They used the rope as like pulley and between them the lowered the mower, slowly!
+They used the rope as like pulley and between them the lower the mower, slowly!
 Then they would turn it around line it up and pull it up.
 Ingenious!
 I think they thought I was crazy standing there watching them and taking photo’s but I thought there is no way I am going home without some proof of this one!

 Krakow hop on hop off bus.